NOAA-OWP/SoilFreezeThaw/configs/README.md

 ## Configuration File
 Example configuration files are provided here.
 To run the given examples see the instructions ([here](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/RUN.md)).

 A detailed description of the parameters for model configuration (i.e., initialize/setup) is provided below.
-The asterisk (*) denote calibratable parameters, (i.e., smcmax, b, and satpsi can be calibrated)
+The asterisk (*) denotes calibratable parameters, (i.e., `smcmax, b, and satpsi` can be calibrated)
 | Variable ______________ | Datatype ________ | Limits ______ | Units ______ | Role _____ |  Description __________________________________________________ |
 | ------ | -------- | ------ | ----- | ---- | ----------- |
 | forcing_file | string | - | - | filename | provides ground temperature (not needed when coupled to models providing ground temperature data|